coderrio/Coderr.Documentation/docs/index.md

 Reporting errors
 ================

-This guide intends to give you a brief overview of all of codeRR reporting features with links to in-depth articles for each of them.
+This guide intends to give you a brief overview of all of Coderr reporting features with links to in-depth articles for each of them.

 Most of our client libraries support automated reporting.
 Find out what context collections is included for each client and more in the [documentation](client/index.md).